 - Identify sensitivity differences to ELR application among popular Pinot Noir clones.

 - Produce cost-benefit analysis of manual and mechanical ELR application methods.

-Ohio State University personnel set up randomized experiments at the Ashtabula Agricultural Research Station, St. Joseph Vineyard, and M Cellars in 2018.
+Ohio State University personnel set up randomized experiments at the Ashtabula Agricultural Research Station, St. Joseph Vineyard, and M Cellars in 2019 and 2020.
 At the Ashtabula Agricultural Research Station and St. Joseph Vineyard, these trials were designed to test whether different clones of Pinot Noir are more sensitive to the bunch architecture changes associated with Early Leaf Removal.
 At M Cellars, the trial examined the efficacy of mechanical implementation of Early Leaf Removal, compared to manual application.

 To determine the efficacy of these treatments, OSU personnel collected a wide range of data.
 At bloom, flower counts were taken for target vines for later determination of the percentage of flowers set to berries.
 Additional information was collected at this time to support the visual estimation of flowers during bloom.
 At harvest, fruit chemistry data was collected in addition to berry counts for each target cluster.
 This will facilitate calculation of percent fruit set, whereas fruit chemistry data will highlight possible changes in fruit quality attributable to the experimental treatment.
 Yield data at harvest was also collected to assist in the economic analysis associated with implementing the new practice.